calahil/backupbot/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request on Gitea
+5. Open a Pull Request on Github

 ---

 ## 📝 License

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-**AGPL-3.0 Key Points:**
-- ✅ Free to use, modify, and distribute
-- ✅ Source code must be made available
-- ✅ Network use is considered distribution
-- ✅ Modifications must also be AGPL-3.0

 ---